sunyi000/wound-healing-htm-screen/analysis_workflow.md

 ### Analyse one dataset in the Fiji GUI

 <details>
-<summary>Installation</summary>
+<summary>Installation instructions</summary>
 - [Install Fiji](https://fiji.sc/)
 - Start Fiji and [add the following update sites]():
   - IJPB-Plugins (MorpholibJ)
 </details>

+Run the analysis:
 - Open Fiji
-- Drag and drop the analysis script (`code/groovy/src/main/measureWoundClosing.groovy`) from this repo onto the Fiji Menu bar
+- Drag and drop the `code/groovy/src/main/measureWoundClosing.groovy` script onto the Fiji Menu bar
 - The Fiji script editor will open
 - In the script editor press the `Run` button
 - Set the script parameters, similar as in the below screenshot